llsoftsec/llsoftsecbook/book.md

     with the CPU the victim program runs on.

- 3. The spy program can infer a cache status change caused by the victim program through its own cache status
+ 3. The spy program can infer a cache status change caused by the victim program through its own cache status.

 Mitigations against cache side-channel attacks can be categorized according to which of the 3 conditions above they aim to prevent from happening: